hdevelopments/hdev-discord-chat-sync/privacy.md

 **The Bot**: @Hedges Chatter#6305 \
 **Support Server/Guild**: https://discord.gg/hdev

-The Privacy Policy of Hedges Chatter are simple!
+The Privacy Policy of Hedges Chatter is simple!

 In their roots they build up on the Discord Privacy Policy because it uses its Platform and its restrictions. \
 (https://discord.com/privacy)